This “hair wellness” startup is taking on Rogaine

 “Hair wellness” is quickly becoming a booming direct-to-consumer sector.
 On Tuesday, Nutrafol, a non-prescription hair health brand, announced $35 million in series B funding.
 The latest investment round is led by L Catterton (Equinox, Peloton, ThirdLove) with participation from existing investor Unilever Ventures.

-Launched in 2016, Nutrafol has made a name for itself as a personalized, natural solution for thinning hair.
+Launched in 2016, Nutrafol has made a name for itself as a personalized, natural solution for thinning hair with its line of ingestible products.
 The brand utilizes botanical ingredients and neutraceuticals (pharmaceutical and standardized nutrients) to compete with more traditional over-the-counter treatments like Finasteride (Propecia) and Minoxidil (Rogaine).

 It’s technically part of the supplement industry, a sector with little oversight.
 (Last month, the FDA announced it would reevaluate the industry’s existing regulations.)